jackjliew/ai-openscale/wos-fairness-ovr.md

 Two different datasets are used for computing fairness and accuracy.
 Fairness is computed by using the payload + perturbed data.
 Accuracy is computed by using the feedback data.
 To compute accuracy, {{site.data.keyword.aios_short}} needs manually labelled data, which is only present in feedback table.

-The results of these determinations are available in the bias visualization, which includes the following views:
+The results of these determinations are available in the bias visualization, which includes the following views.
+(You only see the views if there is data to support

 - **Payload + Perturbed**: Includes the scoring request received for the selected hour plus additional records from previous hours if the minimum number of records required for evaluation was not met.
 Includes additional perturbed/synthesized records used to test the model's response when the value of the monitored feature changes.